cptpcrd/pypsutil/docs/index.rst

    Note that all of the variants here are added on all OSes.
 For example, :py:attr:`ProcessFdType.KQUEUE` is available on Linux, though it is BSD/macOS-specific.
 It will simply never actually be returned.

+   Additionally, new variants may be added to this enum at any time.
+Treat unrecognized variants as equivalent to :py:attr:`ProcessFdType.UNKNOWN`.

    .. py:data:: FILE

         A file on the disk.
 Note that this doesn't necessarily mean a *regular* file, it could still